USF Diabetes Center

 - Diabetes Cure - Continue to investigate ways to preserve, regenerate, and/or replace insulin producing cells with hopes of curing patients with type 1 diabetes.

 The success in clinical care, education, and research will depend upon successful partnerships with departments within the University as well as local, regional, state, national, and international stakeholders including patients, their families, schools, and diabetes-focused organizations.
-The Diabetes Center will work with these groups in areas congruent with our mission to promote the translation of scientific discoveries to patients with diabetes.
+The Center works with these groups in areas congruent with our mission to promote the translation of scientific discoveries to patients with diabetes.